 One morning I came down to my lab to find the door wide open and a suited man standing in the middle of the room, peering around and scribbling on a clipboard.
 He told me he worked for a private defence firm who were interested in applications of my research on human brain stimulation.
 43 Books About War Every Man Should Read.
 Editor’s Note: This is a guest post from Ryan Holiday.

 War is unquestionably mankind at his worst.
 Yet, paradoxically, it is in war that men — individual men — often show the very best of themselves.
+War is often the result of greed, stupidity, or depravity.
+But in it, men are often brave, loyal, and selfless.
+I am not a soldier.
+The greats have been writing and reading about war — its causes, its effects, its heroes, its victims — since the beginning of written text.
+The study of war is the study of life, because war is life in the rawest sense.
 Greenwall_report.
 Military Must Prep Now for 'Mutant' Future, Researchers Warn.
 Lockheed Martin tests its Human Universal Load Carrier exoskeleton.

 Photo: via Andrew Herr Greater strength and endurance.
 Enhanced thinking.
 Hacking the Human Brain: The Next Domain of Warfare.
 It’s been fashionable in military circles to talk about cyberspace as a “fifth domain” for warfare, along with land, space, air and sea.